aakkiiii/OOSC-Hackathon-/README.md

 **http://localhost:5173**

-🎉 The Job Portal should now be running locally.
+🎉 The Scholar Portal should now be running locally.

 ---